cconsta1/cconsta1.github.io/_pages/cv.md

 * 2009-2015: Graduate Teaching Assistant
   * University of Notre Dame, Physics Department
-  * Duties included: Theoretical nuclear physics research and serving as a teaching assistant for numerous undergraduate and graduate-level physics classes
+  * Duties included: Theoretical nuclear physics research and serving as a teaching assistant for numerous undergraduate and graduatelevel physics classes